Admission to the University

 High School Concurrent Enrollment Program

 Los Angeles Pacific University offers high-performing high school students the opportunity to enroll in college-level courses (100- and 200-level only) through its Concurrent Enrollment Program.
 These courses may articulate to meet high school credits, and may be transferable to a student’s future post-secondary program.
-To participate in the Concurrent Enrollment Program, 10th-12th grade students must have a minimum 3.0 GPA at their school and complete the program criteria (Please contact email@example.com for more information).
+To participate in the Concurrent Enrollment Program, high school students must have a minimum 3.0 GPA at their school (at least one full term must be completed to establish high school GPA) and complete the program criteria (Please contact firstname.lastname@example.org for more information).

 Non-Degree-Seeking Student Course Options